themattgoldfarb/xbmcAhk/README.md

 Setup
 ---
-To set this up, place these folders in your c:/ drive
+ * To set this up, place these folders in c:/xbmcAhk
+ * Setup htpc/xbmc.ahk to run on startup.
+ *   This script binds the back button on a 360 controller to launch (or switch to if its already running) xbmc
+ *